ColemanResearchGroup/summaryLD/README.md

     --keep
         - OPTIONAL
         - List of individuals to be used when calculating the LD matrix.
-        - PLINK: Should be in PLINK --keep format if included.
-        - bgen: Should be a list of samples, one sample per line, no header.
-Samples should be identified by ID_1 from the .sample file.
+        - Should be a list of samples, one sample per line, no header.
+Samples should be identified by ID_1 from the .sample file (FID from the .fam file)
     --samplen
         - MANDATORY
         - N of samples to include in the LD matrix